 About the Program

-Blending themes from the current exhibitions Common Ground and On The National Language: The Poetry of America’s Native Tongues, the Skirball Cultural Center is honored to invite you to a special Common Ground dinner that celebrates Indigenous resilience, food traditions, and the deep connection between culture, language, and the land.
+Blending themes from the current exhibitions Common Ground and On the National Language: The Poetry of America’s Endangered Tongues, the Skirball Cultural Center is hosting our first public dinner using tableware made by artist Adam Silverman from the Common Ground installation.
+As its title suggests, Common Ground is a community-activated artwork that celebrates American pluralism while also fostering human connection through shared meals and other collaborative gatherings.
+This evening offers a chance to connect with fellow diners while celebrating Indigenous resilience, food traditions, and the deep connection between culture, language, and the land.

 About the Foodways Scholars